UK calls on France to act as travellers face more delays and gridlock at Dover - NewsBreak

 Pierre-Henri Dumont, Republican MP for Calais, said the problems at the Kent port would reoccur, telling BBC News: “This is an aftermath of Brexit.
 We have to run more checks than before.”

-Mr Dumont also said the Port of Dover is “too small” and there are too few kiosks due to lack of space.
+Mr Dumont also said the Port of Dover was “too small” and that there were too few kiosks due to lack of space.

-His comments linking delays to Brexit were backed up by the Port of Dover chief executive Doug Bannister, who said it must be recognised that there will be “increased transaction times” at the border due to extra checks needed.

-Mr Bannister told the BBC Radio Four Today programme: “We are operating in a post-Brexit environment which does mean that passports need to be checked, they need to be stamped and indeed the capable people that do man the booths, police aux frontieres, they’re doing their job that they need to do now.”

 A “critical incident” was declared by the port due to the queues, with tourists urged to consider staying away, and warnings that Saturday may be just as bad.